Open Access Gateway

 If your co-author is based at another institution, we recommend that you submit a copy of the paper to the Library for deposit, to ensure the paper meets all Open Access requirements for the REF.
 Use our deposit form to submit your AAM:

-I’m worried one of my papers wasn’t deposited or made Open Access in time – what can I do?
+What can I do if one of my papers wasn’t deposited or made Open Access in time?

 Please contact us so we can investigate for you.

-Do I need to make my book chapter / monograph / conference paper Open Access?
+Do I need to make non journal articles Open Access?

 Find out how to share your book chapter or monograph: